MatteodeDonato/PixelPainter/README.md

 > - Users should be able to save their image in either the .png or .jpg format.

 > ####Part II: ​Add support for photos and filters
 > - **Extension**: Users should be able to open a .jpg, .png, or .gif image to add to the canvas.
-Incorrect file types should output >an error message and not cause the
+Incorrect file types should > output an error message and not cause the program to crash.
->program to crash.
 > - **Extension**: Implement your own image format.
 Save 24­bit color information for your entire canvas.
 Allow users to load >or save images in this format.
-> - **Implement at least six non­trivial photo filters (two per person).** At least one filter per person must incorporate >*Perlin noise*.
+> - **Implement at least six non­trivial photo filters (two per person).** At least one filter per person must incorporate
+> *Perlin noise*.
 Do not use the built­in P5 filters.
 Your
-> - filters should be significantly more advanced than the filters from the Technology: Creativity class.
-Feel free to add >other basic filters (like b&W, warm/cool) to
+> filters should be significantly more advanced than the filters from the Technology: Creativity class.
+Feel free to add
+> other basic filters (like b&W, warm/cool) to
->your project, but you won’t receive credit for implementing those filters.
-Allow the user to control at least two parameters >of each filter.
+> your project, but you won’t receive credit for implementing those filters.
+Allow the user to control at least two
+> parameters of each filter.
 > - **Possible filters include:**
 > - Pixelate/Pointillize
 > - steganography with Encrypt/Decrypt features­ Embed a message in the RGB values on the color